GLVis/glvis/tests/README.md

 development platform shares the same operating system; baselines are usually generated in these virtual environments with software rendering, and may not match the output of your specific system/graphics hardware.

+Reminder: after running `ctest` on master, developers can run `make rebaseline` to populate the local baseline with reference figures.